deletedcu/angular-demo/lectures/day-3/03-service-workers.md

 Let's walk through what's happening here.

+1. `if ('serviceWorker' in navigator)`:
-1. Not all browsers support Service Workers just yet.
-We need to make sure we can use them here.
+  - Not all browsers support Service Workers just yet.
+We need to make sure we can use them here, so we check if `serviceWorker` is supported.
+2. `window.addEventListener('load', function() {`
-2. Next we need to tie our Service Worker to the page load.
+  - Next, we need to tie our Service Worker to the page load.
+3. `navigator.serviceWorker.register('/service-worker.js')`
-3. Now we need to `register` our Service Worker.
+  - Now we need to `register` our Service Worker.
 In other words, we need to tell the browser the location of our Service Worker code.
-4. Save your work and start a web server by running `python -m SimpleHTTPServer` in your folder.
+4. Save your work and start a web server by running `python -m SimpleHTTPServer` in your folder and navigating to the `localhost`.

 >**Note:** It's *very important* that you load your page with a web server rather than opening the HTML file directly.
 Service Workers do not work on static files.

 ### Actually Doing Work With Our Service Worker

-We have a Service Worker!
+We have a Service Worker! ...
+That does nothing yet, except be called from the browser when `index.html` loads.

 Now let's make it do something.
 Open your `service-worker.js` file and add the following line: